IoTThinks/EasySkyMesh/firmware/Testing/2026-03-19-PowerSaving14-BETA/README.md

 * Reduced power consumption for ESP32-based BLE companion from 12x mA down to 32-35 mA for Heltec v3 and 39mA Heltec v4.2.
 * Other ESP32-based boards should be similar but untested.
 Please help to test.
 * BLE connection will be maintained all the times.
-* You should feel no difference and delay compared to the stock MeshCore v1.14.
+* You should feel no difference and no delay compared to the stock MeshCore v1.14.

 Notes:
 * Heltec v4: Stable on battery / usb cable with iPhone.